dezordi/mosquitotax/README.md

 ## Some considerations
-If you use one of this plots, or the tsv table for some poupose, please put the correct source: plot(https://github.com/dezordi/mosquitotax), taxonomy(http://mosquito-taxonomic-inventory.info/).
+If you use one of these plots, or the tsv table for some pourpose, please put the correct source: plot(https://github.com/dezordi/mosquitotax), taxonomy(http://mosquito-taxonomic-inventory.info/).

 All data used in these plots are recovered from [MTI](http://mosquito-taxonomic-inventory.info/sites/mosquito-taxonomic-inventory.info/files/Valid%20Species%20List_77.pdf).